Hi and welcome to the body gestures series. Here we’re gonna talk about 2 sets of gestures:

 The torso might not be the most expressive part when it comes to body language, but we can learn a lot from the way others treat it.

-The bottom line is this – the torso and the body gestures revolves around it only gives you a general attitude, “the skeleton” for your reading.
+The bottom line is this – the torso and the body gestures revolve around it only give you a general attitude, “the skeleton” for your reading.
 But don’t read too much into it because without additional tells it’s very ambiguous.